nova-pkgs/python/Doc/library/ftplib.rst

    optional *argument* is a directory to list (default is the current server directory).
 Multiple arguments can be used to pass non-standard options to the ``NLST`` command.

-   .. note:: If your server supports the command, :meth:`mlsd` offers a better API.

 .. method:: FTP.dir(argument[, ...])